 I stocked up with a container of each for lunch salads this week, and that’s not even taking into account any work-related recipes I’m doing.
 I told you, I’m a superfan.

 I’m still working my way through a giant jar of arborio rice that was left over from a client photo shoot at an old recipe testing job I had, so risotto is always a good choice.
-I almost always lean on mushrooms when I make risottos, because they add a lot of deep, rich flavor while still keeping the dish meatless.
+I almost always lean on mushrooms when I make risottos (even risotto ala oatmeal for dinner), because they add a lot of deep, rich flavor while still keeping the dish meatless.

 - 5 cups vegetable or chicken broth